Rational Connectivity and Analytic Contractibility: Introduction

-Note that being rationally connected is a birational invariant.
 Recent work of Musta{\c{t}}{\u{a}} and Nicaise \cite{MN} and Nicaise and Xu \cite{NX} explores connections between the minimal model program (MMP) and the geometry of Berkovich spaces.
 We adopt many of their techniques in the proof of Theorem \ref{main}.
 We also use recent results by de Fernex, Koll\'ar, and Xu on the homotopy type of the dual complex of a resolution of singularities \cite{dFKX}.
 It is our use of these results that forces us to work over the non-archimedean field $k((t))$, with $k$ algebraically closed of characteristic $0$.
-It remains an open question whether or not a counterpart to Theorem \ref{main}, or any of its Corollaries \ref{pb} through \ref{ht}, holds over more general non-archimedean fields.
+It remains an open question whether or not a counterpart to Theorem \ref{main}, or either of its Corollaries \ref{pb} or \ref{rc}, holds over more general non-archimedean fields.